Franklin D. Lowy

 About Franklin D. Lowy

 Franklin D. Lowy is a scholar working on Clinical Biochemistry, Infectious Diseases and Applied Microbiology and Biotechnology, having authored 94 papers that have together received 7.0k indexed citations.
-Recurring topics across this work include Antimicrobial Resistance in Staphylococcus (65 papers), Bacterial Identification and Susceptibility Testing (29 papers) and Bacterial biofilms and quorum sensing (27 papers).
+Recurring topics across this work include Antimicrobial Resistance in Staphylococcus (65 papers), Bacterial Identification and Susceptibility Testing (29 papers), Bacterial biofilms and quorum sensing (27 papers), Streptococcal Infections and Treatments (17 papers), Clostridium difficile and Clostridium perfringens research (13 papers), Orthopedic Infections and Treatments (6 papers), Mycobacterium research and diagnosis (6 papers) and Biochemical and Structural Characterization (6 papers).
 The work is most often cited by research in Clinical Biochemistry (1.5k citations), Infectious Diseases (4.0k citations) and Applied Microbiology and Biotechnology (215 citations).
 Franklin D. Lowy has collaborated with scholars based in United States, United Kingdom and Australia.
 Frequent co-authors include Rachel Gordon, Anne‐Catrin Uhlemann, E. Yoko Furuya, Sharon J. Peacock, Maureen Miller, Elaine Larson, Justin Knox, Carlos Arrecubieta, Peter Vavagiakis and Frank R. DeLeo.
-Their work appears in journals such as New England Journal of Medicine, Proceedings of the National Academy of Sciences and Journal of Biological Chemistry.
+Their work appears in journals such as Clinical Infectious Diseases, The Journal of Infectious Diseases, PLoS ONE, Journal of Clinical Microbiology and American Journal of Infection Control.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.